billfitzgerald/personal-privacy-security/README.md

 Virtual Private Networks (VPNs)
 -------------------------------

+This section covers two types of VPNs: the work-provided VPN, and personal VPNs.

+### Work VPN

+The work VPN protects the resources of your company.
+This makes sense.
+It protects the company from IP theft, and improves the security of your organization, and the integrity of work-provided tools and services.

+Work-provided VPNs also see everything you do when you are online.
+They do not offer you any greater level of privacy.
+In general, you do not have any expectation of privacy when using any work-provided hardware, and your work-provided VPN is part of that picture.

+If your company provides you a VPN, use it, and be aware that your boss can likely access anything you do, and when you do it.

+### Personal VPNs

 For people who access the internet from outside their home or office, using a virtual private network (or VPN) can provide different levels of protection from a nosy kid playing at hacker on the coffee shop Wi-Fi network or from a person trying to steal private information as part of an attempt at identity theft.
 VPNs can also obscure which sites a person visits, thus hiding their browsing histories from people who might attempt to access it.
 Additionally, VPNs hide your IP address, which can make it appear as if you're in a different geographic location, which blocks location-based targeting.